401 S. Powerline Rd., Deerfield Beach, FL 33442

 Mountain Bike Trails

-7.1 miles of trail, with segments for beginners as well as intermediate and advanced riders.
+With roughly 7.1 miles of trail, the Quiet Waters Park Mountain Bike Trail offer bicycle enthusiast a challenging experience.
+Trails are available for the novice, intermediate, and the expert/pro rider.
 The trails have been fully renovated under the direction of the International Mountain Bicycling Association, whose local volunteers removed debris, reshaped the land, installed new plants, and constructed new sections of trail.
 Open 8 a.m. to 7 p.m. during daylight savings time, when the hours will go to 8 a.m. to 5:30 p.m. during standard time.
-Trail map (PDF)

 Safety Bike Patrol

 The park maintains a group of mountain bike volunteers who patrol the trails, offering guidance and assistance to riders when needed.
 Call the park office at 954-357-5100 to find out how to become a patrol member.

 Volunteers get together from 8:30 a.m. to noon on the second and fourth Saturday of the month to maintain the trails.
 Food and beverages are provided by Bike America following trail work on maintenance days.
 To volunteer, print the application below and bring it to the park, along with a photo I.D.

 Mountain Bike Trails Project

 Permitted from the shores of the park's several lakes.
 Freshwater licenses may be required.
 No fishing allowed near Splash Adventure, Ski Rixen USA, or in the primitive campground.
 Catch and release only.